ADVANTICS/documentation/products/adb-pc-ac01/docs/operation.md

 - Low Total Harmonic Distortion (THDi ≤5%)
 - Programmable DC output voltage (650-950V)
 - Current limiting and overcurrent protection
+- Anti-islanding detection

 ## Inverter Mode (DC to AC)

 In DC-to-AC mode, the module inverts energy from the DC link back to the AC side, generating a controlled three-phase output synchronized with the grid or microgrid.
 The modulation stage adjusts amplitude, phase, and frequency to support active and reactive power flow, enabling functions such as grid support, export, and microgrid stabilization.
-Grid-code protections and mains-side relays manage safe interconnection and disconnection, while real-time current regulation maintains a clean sinusoidal output.
-Parallel units operate cooperatively through intelligent droop control, allowing coordinated AC injection and stable multi-module behavior.
+Grid-code integration and mains-side relays manage safe interconnection and disconnection, while real-time current regulation maintains a clean sinusoidal output.
+Parallel units operate cooperatively through intelligent (and adjustable) droop control, allowing coordinated AC injection and stable multi-module behavior.

-The converter supports paralleling up to 120 units, scaling up to megawatt-level power stations.
-An intelligent ‘droop control’ algorithm manages the sharing of DC link voltage among the parallel modules, which eliminates the circulating currents and stabilizes the common DC bus without requiring overly complex communication.
+The converter supports paralleling up to 120 units, scaling up to megawatt-level power systems.
+An intelligent droop control algorithm manages the sharing of DC link voltage among the parallel modules, which eliminates the circulating currents and stabilizes the common DC bus without requiring overly complex communication.

 **Key Features:**
 - Grid-tied or standalone operation
 - Reactive power control (±0.9 inductive-capacitive)
 - Grid forming and following capabilities
-- Anti-islanding protection
+- No Neutral wire used (for pure genset applications, ADVANTICS offers a special variant)

 ## Bidirectional Mode

-In bidirectional mode, the module seamlessly transitions between rectifier and inverter operation:
+In bidirectional mode, the module seamlessly transitions between rectifier and inverter operation.

-## DC to DC Mode

-In DC-to-DC mode, the converter regulates power flow between a high-voltage DC source and a downstream DC bus, maintaining a controlled DC link while managing current in both directions.
-The internal SiC switching stage modulates the DC input to stabilize the output voltage within the supported operating window, allowing the unit to act as a tightly regulated DC supply or as a sink that absorbs energy from the DC side.
-Current is controlled with the same bidirectional precision used in AC-coupled modes, enabling charging, discharging, or buffering functions depending on system requirements.

-Because the converter already operates on a high-frequency, fully regulated DC link, the DC-to-DC function uses its existing modulation and protection framework: soft-start prevents inrush, active current regulation prevents overload, and all overvoltage, undervoltage, and thermal protections remain active.
-When multiple modules operate in parallel, the droop-control mechanism balances DC voltage and current sharing automatically, ensuring stable multi-module DC-bus operation.

 ## Application Examples

-Here we can put the applications example section i wrote in notion.
-Not done yet.
+Examples pending.